UPDATE 2-Cricket-Test Series India v Australia scoreboard

-March 25 (Gracenote) - Scoreboard at stumps on the first day in the fourth and final Test between India and Australia on Saturday in Dharamsala, India
+March 26 (Gracenote) - Scoreboard at stumps on the second day in the fourth and final Test between India and Australia on Sunday in Dharamsala, India

 Bowling